 PARTNERSHIP

-This program is a collaboration between partners who each belief in the importance of community-serving business.
+This program is a collaboration between partners who belief in the importance of community-serving business.
 Strathcona BIA represents the business community and aims to see its members thrive in a mixed-use, inclusive, resilient and prosperous local economy.
 Youth Collaborative for Chinatown is a network of youth bringing back the “hot and noisy” atmosphere of Vancouver’s Chinatown and activating its public spaces.
 The City of Vancouver provides co-funding for the project to foster community economic development in the Downtown Eastside.
-We also thank Haeccity Studio Architecture for their valuable contributions to make our first pilot project a success.
+We also thank Haeccity Studio Architecture for their valuable contributions to make our first pilot project such a success.

 WANT TO GET INVOLVED?

-- Do you want to start or expand a community-serving business in Chinatown or Strathcona, and are in need of affordable space and other support?
+Do you want to start or expand a community-serving business in Chinatown or Strathcona, and in need of affordable space and other support?
+Are you interested in learning more about the program?

 Contact us and learn how you can participate: community@dunefield.ca